edsu/oai2xmpp/README.md

-currents will poll an oai-pmh server and funnel new records over xmpp.
+oai2xmpp will poll an oai-pmh server and funnel new records over xmpp.
 Basic usage is:

     oai2xmpp.py http://www.doaj.org/oai.article from@example.com to@example.org